CBD SIDE EFFECTS: ARE THERE ANY?

 But is this really the case?
 Are there really no side effects of CBD oil?
 And if there are CBD side effects, what are they?
 Does CBD work differently or are high levels of CBD content more dangerous?
 Below, uWeed explains you how safe CBD really is and what potential side effects there might be.

 The World Health Organization (WHO) recently released a report stating that: "To date, there is no evidence of public health related problems associated with the use of pure CBD.”
-The same report also stated that there is no evidence currently available showing that CBD oil is either physically or psychologically addictive, making it an excellent long-term treatment option for many people.
+The same report also stated that there is no evidence currently available showing that cannabis oil is either physically or psychologically addictive, making it an excellent long-term treatment option for many people.

 This report is largely based on emerging evidence from several studies showing that CBD is non-toxic (non-psychoactive), and well tolerated by most patients even with chronic use at high dosages of up to 1,500 mg/day.
 In addition, they also found that there is no evidence showing that CBD has any effect on psychomotor or psychological function, nor does it cause changes in, or affect any other physiological parameters such as heart rate, blood pressure or body temperature at controlled dosages.